kdbchau/Beloniformes-Opsin/README.md

 # 5. Ancestral Habitat and Diet Reconstruction [BEAST]

 To best determine when marine to freshwater transitions occurred within the Beloniformes, using a larger tree is best for ancestral habitat reconstruction.
 [Bloom & Lovejoy 2017](https://devinbloom.files.wordpress.com/2017/08/bloom-lovejoy-2017-jbiogeography.pdf) had constructed a phylogeny for 104 beloniforms and 7 outgroup species using RAG1, RAG2, TMO-4C4, and CYTB genes.
-We obtained these sequences and I included TMO-4C4 for _Hemiramphodon pogonognathus_, and all four genes for _Rhynchorhamphus georgii_ and _Cheilopogon papilio_ which were missing.
+We obtained these sequences (plus a few additional beloniforms not from the paper) and I included TMO-4C4 for _Hemiramphodon pogonognathus_, and all four genes for _Rhynchorhamphus georgii_ and _Cheilopogon papilio_ which were missing.
 Our tree totalled 120 beloniforms and 7 outgroups.

 I followed the procedure for a maximum credibility phylogeny reconstruction using BEAST according to Bloom & Lovejoy 2017 paper, using the descriptions given in their supporting information.